olipratt/swagger-conformance/readme.md

 where the URL should resolve to your swagger schema, or it can be a path to the file on disk.

-For more explanation of results and running more thorough tests, [see the examples](examples/readme.md).
+This basic test tries all your API operations looking for errors.
+For explanation of the results and running more thorough tests, including sequences of API calls and defining your custom data types, [see the examples](examples/readme.md).